, ,

 So that’s it – I was ready to go!
 Do you have any further questions about the surgery?
 If so please pop them in the comments and I will be back soon to fill you in on what happened next.
 Take care and keep safe,

-8 Comments on “Ostomy 101 – What is Panproctocolectomy/Barbie Butt Surgery
+15 responses to “Ostomy 101 – What is Panproctocolectomy/Barbie Butt Surgery”

 I hope your well